Timely Warning/Crime Alert

 - Posting on the VCU Alert website at alert.vcu.edu, which will be updated regularly with information and instructions about how to respond in an emergency situation

 - Text messaging, which provides personal communication to all cell phone users who register for the service

 There are no forms associated with this policy and procedures.

 - Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act

 - VCU Policy: Emergency Notification, Response and Evacuation

 - Will I be notified of crimes that occur outside of the university’s “core campus geography?”

 Crimes that occur outside of the “core campus geography,” but within the expanded VCU Police department’s jurisdiction, will also be evaluated on a case-by-case basis.
-Although VCU Police department is not required by law to issue a timely warning for off campus crimes, if the VCU Police department is aware of an off campus incident of crime and the VCU Police department determines that the crime poses a serious or ongoing threat to members of the university community, a public safety advisory will be posted on the VCU Alert website so that students, faculty, staff, and/or guests can easily access information about crimes that occur in the surrounding area and take reasonable precautions for their safety.
+Although VCU Police department is not required by law to issue a timely warning for crimes, that occur outside of Clery Act geography if the VCU Police department is aware of an off campus incident of crime and the VCU Police department determines that the crime poses a serious or ongoing threat to members of the university community, a public safety advisory will be posted on the VCU Alert website so that students, faculty, staff, and/or guests can easily access information about crimes that occur in the surrounding area and take reasonable precautions for their safety.

 - Will I be notified of crimes that do not pose a serious or ongoing threat to the university community?